-1. Clear the airway.
+1. Clear/open the airway.
 Perform endotracheal intubation if the provider is sufficiently skilled in this procedure (this should be completed within 10 seconds).
 Note: CPR and prompt defibrillation have priority over intubation.
-If endotracheal intubation is unsuccessful, you may try an esophageal-tracheal tube (Combitube), laryngeal mask, or laryngeal tube.
-Alternatively, insert an oropharyngeal or nasopharyngeal airway (see Nasogastric or Orogastric Tube Insertion).
+If endotracheal intubation is unsuccessful, you may try a laryngeal mask or laryngeal tube.
+Alternatively, insert an oropharyngeal or nasopharyngeal airway.

-2. Ventilate the patient using a self-inflating bag (with a valve) that is connected to a reservoir bag and high-flow oxygen (>10-15 L/min) to achieve the highest possible levels of oxygen in the inhaled air (close to 100%).
+2. Ventilate the patient using a self-inflating bag (with a valve) that is connected to a reservoir bag and high-flow oxygen (>10-15 L/min) to achieve the highest possible inspired concentration of oxygen during CPR (close to 100%).
 Before intubation (and also when an oropharyngeal or nasopharyngeal airway is used) ventilate the patient using a face mask, delivering 30 chest compressions followed by 2 rescue breaths.
 After successful intubation ventilate the patient via the endotracheal tube at a rate of approximately 8 to 10 breaths/min; synchronization with chest compressions is not necessary.
 Asynchronous CPR may be also attempted once the airway has been secured using supraglottic airway devices.
 The ventilation volumes are 6 to 7 mL/kg (500-600 mL) over 1 second.
-If capnography (measurement of the end-expiratory CO2 levels) is available, it can be used to additionally confirm endotracheal intubation, effectiveness of ventilation, and return of spontaneous circulation, and to assess the quality of chest compressions.
+If capnography (measurement of the end-expiratory CO2 levels) is available, it can assist in confirming endotracheal intubation and in the assessment of the effectiveness of ventilation, return of spontaneous circulation, and quality of chest compressions.

 2) Hypovolemia (eg, hemorrhage, diarrhea).